CrispenGari/CrispenGari/README.md

 </a>
 </p>

-Tinashe Crispen Garidzira (Crispen Gari) is a software developer and AI researcher specializing in deep learning, machine learning, and software development.
+**Tinashe Crispen Garidzira** (**Crispen Gari**) is a software developer and AI `Researcher` specializing in deep learning, machine learning, and software development.
 He is the creator of [`dataloom`](https://dataloom-py.readthedocs.io/en/latest/) and [`helperfns`](https://helperfns.readthedocs.io/en/stable/index.html), a machine learning library, and has published academic work in the field.
 Passionate about React Native, React.js, and TypeScript, he also tutors students and works as a freelancer.
-He builds AI tools and frameworks, enjoys working with Kaggle and Hugging Face datasets, and favors PyTorch for deep learning.
-Crispen specializes in supervised classification, regression, clustering, and semi-supervised learning.
+He builds AI tools and frameworks, enjoys working with Kaggle and Hugging Face datasets, and favors PyTorch for deep learning. **Crispen** specializes in supervised classification, regression, clustering, and semi-supervised learning.

 <p align="center">
   <img src="coding.gif" height="200"/>